-At June 30, 2021, the School reported a liability of \$156,047 for its proportionate share of the net OPEB liability.
-The net OPEB liability for the HCTF was measured as of December 31, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2019.
-Standard update procedures were used to roll-forward the total OPEB liability to December 31, 2020.
-The School's proportion of the net OPEB liability was based on the School's contributions to the HCTF for the calendar year 2020 relative to the total contributions of participating employers to the HCTF.
+At June 30, 2022, the School reported a liability of \$159,872 for its proportionate share of the net OPEB liability.
+The net OPEB liability for the HCTF was measured as of December 31, 2021, and the total OPEB liability (TOL) used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2020.
+Standard update procedures were used to roll-forward the TOL to December 31, 2021.
+The the School proportion of the net OPEB liability was based on the School contributions to the HCTF for the calendar year 2021 relative to the total contributions of participating employers to the HCTF.

-At December 31, 2020, the School's proportion was .0164 percent, which was an increase of .0022 percent from its proportion measured as of December 31, 2019.
+At December 31, 2021, the School proportion was 0.01854%, which was an increase of 0.00212% from its proportion measured as of December 31, 2020.

-For the year ended June 30, 2021, the School recognized OPEB expense of \$15,357.
+For the year ended June 30, 2022, the School recognized OPEB expense of \$27,350.
+At June 30, 2022, the School reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: